MetaCommunity/dobelle-app/README.md

        moreover in a context of service customer support and overall customer fulfillment

-    4. In a  _network services domain_, an object running on one or more _application hosts_, such that would be _managed_ -- directly and/or indirectly -- by a
+    4. If the `%application%` implements a _network service_, then in a  _network services domain_: Once installed, an object running on one or more _application hosts_, such that would be _managed_ -- directly and/or indirectly -- by a network service administrator -- observing that a developer developing a network service application may be serving also as a network service administrator, in such development.
-       developer developing this software, likewise cf. AWS, furthermore cf. DeLorme inReach

-4. **(4.C) Illustrate how this simple generic function may be applied** within each of

-    * A. a desktop `%application%` using Garnet or CLIM

-    * B. an HTTP server `%application%` using CL-HTTP

-    * C. an Eclpse IDE extension using ABCL and/or {CL+J, FOIL, ...}
-    in which the %application% may represent simply an interface onto the Eclipse IDE - as the Eclipse IDE being, from the perspective of the Common Lisp peer, a _Java Application_ [Java]

-    * D. then define CORBA IDL for Nr.
-C, and extend as at least a simple (?)
-CORBA-integrated message passing / application notification framework for Common Lisp peer applications

 ### API "TO DO"